 We worked out a semidefinite programming framework applicable to a broad class of binary combinatorial optimization problems in computer vision.
-In our opinion, the major contribution of this work is to put into perspective a fairly general and novel optimization technique as an attractive alternative to established techniques, due to sound underlying mathematical principles and the absence of tuning parameters.
+In our opinion, the major contribution of this work is to introduce a fairly general and novel optimization technique as an alternative to established techniques, which is particularly attractive because of sound underlying mathematical principles and the absence of tuning parameters.

-So far, the focus of our work was primarily on mathematical optimization: Convex relaxation, existence of feasible constraints/solutions, and performance bounds.
-Although we demonstrated the applicability of the approach for three different non-trivial problems, we did not spend much time on working out tailor-made similarity measures for specific applications.
+So far, the focus of our work was primarily on mathematical optimization: convex relaxation, the existence of feasible constraints/solutions, and performance bounds.
+Although we demonstrated the applicability of the approach for three different nontrivial problems, we did not spend much time on working out tailor-made similarity measures for specific applications.
 Accordingly, in future work, our focus will shift to the related and general problem of learning suitable metrics for classification.
-Furthermore, we will investigate the case of non-binary classification and more intricate constraints such as those of relational graph matching.
+Furthermore, we will investigate the case of nonbinary classification and more intricate constraints such as those of relational graph matching.